Basic Convention. Stayman after 1NT opening

 When not to use Stayman

-If you and partner play Transfers, don't use Stayman if you have a single 5+ card Major - use Transfers instead.
-They are better too whn you have just one suit.
+- If you and partner use Transfers, don't use Stayman if you have a single 5+ card Major - use Transfers.
+Transfers are better when you have (just one) 5-card Major suit, and have many benefits in themselves

 (1) Leaving the bidding at opener's 2M, or switching to 2 of the higher Major has a special meaning for more advanced players.
 So don't leave it at the 2 level unless you understand what that means - namely a weakness takeout, or, if you switch to 2 of the other major, a weakness takeout with flexibility, implying a 5-4 holding.